 - Apply ethical standards, principles of design for sustainable development, and environmental consideration to conceptualising and implementing industry-related projects

-At the completion of the Bachelor of Engineering (Electrical and Electronic Engineering) course, graduates should be able to demonstrate the attainment of the following Electrical and Electronic Swinburne Engineering Competencies, required for external professional recognition:
+At the completion of the Bachelor of Engineering (Electrical and Electronic) (Honours) course, graduates should be able to demonstrate the attainment of the following Electrical and Electronic Swinburne Engineering Competencies, required for external professional recognition:

 - K1 Basic Science: Proficiently applies concepts, theories and techniques of the relevant natural and physical sciences